matthewslouismarie/lmp/README.md

 ### "assetsFolderPath" and "wadsUsedByMap"

 You also must set ``assetsFolderPath``.
 LMP will look for the WADs and the other assets your map uses into this directory, and copy the ones not already shipped with the base game or mod into the build folder.
-You do not need to have any base assets in ``assetsFolderPath``, **apart from the WAD used by your map**.
+You do not need to have any assets already included in the game in the folder specified in ``assetsFolderPath``, **apart from the WAD used by your map**.
 (All the WADs must be included in this directory, this is because they are required for compilation.)

 Specify the list of all of the WAD files in the ``list`` in ``wadsUsedByMap``